bclarke-nes/KIND-shiny-intro/src/text_sections/shiny intro_session 02.md

 ## Finishing touches

-Conditional execution for our benchmark
+Conditional execution for our benchmark might be a nice touch?

   + add `checkboxInput()` to `ui()`
   + add a new `reactive()` object from that input